 Garden & Gleaning Programs

-HHFB's Garden & Gleaning programs provide locally grown, fresh fruits and vegetables for free distribution to those in need of emergency food assistance in our area.
+HHFB's Garden & Gleaning programs provide locally grown, fresh fruits and vegetables for free distribution to those in need of emergency food assistance.
 Volunteers and community supporters are the most important asset our programs have; the more volunteers, the more fresh food we raise and rescue.

 Download the Garden & Gleaning Programs brochure (757 KB).

-Our Garden Program was born out of a continuing effort to increase the amount and nutritional quality of food provided to area food pantries and soup kitchens.
-To meet a rapidly growing need for emergency food assistance, we have had to consider new ways to obtain food.
+Our Garden Program sprouted from HHFB’s ongoing effort to increase the quantity and nutritional quality of food provided to area food pantries and soup kitchens.
 Growing our own allows us to bring in varieties of fresh fruits and vegetables most needed at the food bank.

-During the 2013 season we planted and harvested our first crops from our new garden site at Will Detmer Park of Monroe County Parks and Recreation Department.
-They have generously granted us the long term use of 1 ¼ acres parcel of land along with a shed, washing station, irrigation, a large compost area, deer fencing, and the use of a tractor.
-Our garden location is just a mile from the food banks main facility at 4140 W. Vernal Pike.
+In 2013, we moved the gardens to Will Detmer Park.
+Monroe County Parks has generously granted us the long term use of 1 ¼ acres parcel of land along with a shed, washing station, irrigation, a large compost area, deer fencing, and the use of a tractor.
+Our organic garden, at 4140 W. Vernal Pike, is just a mile from the food banks main facility.

-- Training and support are provided to volunteers during each volunteer session.
+- Training and support are provided during each volunteer session.

-- Please dress for a possible mess, wear sturdy shoes, bring drinking water in refillable containers, sunscreen, hats, gloves if you wish to wear them, and anything else you need to take care of yourself outside.
+- Please dress for the weather, wear sturdy shoes, bring drinking water in refillable containers, sunscreen, hats, gloves if you wish to wear them, and anything else you need to take care of yourself outside.
+We play in mud and shine, but cancel for storms.
+See Garden & Gleaning calendar for closings.

 - An assortment of tools is provided, but if you have your favorites, feel free to bring them along.